Packet Production Checklist:

 • Professor’s Name

-- Please send your Order Form to John Shea ([email protected]) as an e-mail attachment.
+- Please send your Order Form as an e-mail attachment to ([email protected]).
 All reading packets should include a table of contents per the Dean of Faculty’s office for copyright issues.

 - Drop your correctly named course packet in the Office Services Drop box.